kaitz/paq8pxv/components.md

 // first parameter is component ID
 // second parameter is component index upto number defined in vms
 // third parameter is x and y, where x is first input and y is second input
-// forth parameter is weight z, if z==0 default value is 2048
+// forth parameter is weight z, if z==0 default value is 2048. z parameter is tunable.
 // fifth parameter is nil
 // output: x+(((z-x)*w)>>12);